 Q17: Give some examples of how you would use Opportunity data in Pardot.

 Opportunity data is particularly useful in Pardot for segmenting prospects who have an associated opportunity.
-For example, you might want to set up an Engagement Studio program based on a dynamic list that includes only prospects at a certain stage of an opportunity; if the opportunity progresses to Closed Won, they drop out.
+For example, you might want to set up an Engagement Studio program based on a dynamic list that includes only prospects at a certain stage of an open opportunity, and when the opportunity progresses to Closed Won, they drop out.

 Opportunity data is of course integral in ROI reporting, so you’ll be using it a lot in reporting and B2B Marketing Analytics!